idies/jhu-lsst/from_sciserver_compute.md

 ```

 This sets python3 and a small number of executors and memory.
 Size up
 as needed.
-Simlarly for scala shells just without the python conf
+Simlarly for scala shells just without the python conf.